pmterry/OHS60old/README.md

 __Navigation__ around the site: Once at the site, the README.md is always open.
 Click on one of the other three to open it.
-To get back to open another file, click your browser to return to the previous page, or enter the sites adderess in the browser address window.
+To get back to open another file, click your browser to return to the previous page, or enter the sites address in the browser address window.

 __Cell phone__ The site can be accessed from a cell phone, use the Safari browser